hash function selection for cybergraph particles

 Poseidon2 is the fastest AO hash without lookups.
 The x⁷ power map S-box produces low-degree constraints (degree 7 per round), and the HADES partial-round structure minimizes total S-box count.
 Compression mode (not sponge) provides additional efficiency for Merkle tree computations — up to 5× improvement over Poseidon v1 in plain performance, ~30% in proving systems.

-Ecosystem: Ethereum L1 candidate (EF-backed cryptanalysis program), Starknet, Polygon (Plonky3), Miden, SP1 (Succinct), Scroll (OpenVM), Zcash.
+Ecosystem: Ethereum L1 candidate (EF-backed cryptography program), Starknet, Polygon (Plonky3), Miden, SP1 (Succinct), Scroll (OpenVM), Zcash.
 Largest implementation base of any AO hash.

 4.2 Multi-Party Computation